Teeny library cottage on the Mud Dauber campus

 An earthen plastered bedroom, in our straw bale home

-The Heartwood and Sapwood cottages, with the new cob and strawbale garden walls, in different stages of completion.
+The Heartwood and Sapwood cottages, with cob and straw bale garden walls, in different stages of completion.

 the dining building, in progress

 The original cottage at Mud Dauber School.
-It was constructed in 2014, completely with cob (no framing, and no straw bales!).
-It has only gotten a couple coats of pigmented lime wash on the outside, but we are hoping to finalize the outside finishing details in 2020.
+It was constructed in 2014, completely with cob (no framing, and no straw bales!)

-the dock + shade structure at our pond - built with roundwood from our forest and locally-milled cedar, and constructed with mostly just a chainsaw and hammer, it has been serving us since 2013.
+the dock + shade structure at our pond - built with roundwood from our forest and locally-milled cedar, it has been serving us since 2013.

 permitted strawbale cottage in Chapel Hill, NC